vimalmenon/backend.completeautomate/README.md

   - [ ] Test all the flows from Generator to Updater, Analyze
   - [ ] Test Data for DB integration
 - [ ] GUI Enhancements
-  - [x] YouTube stats graphs
-  - [x] Need to add Graph for stats for YouTube
-  - [x] Show Graph next to Edit button to show Graph
   - [ ] Page for Youtube Channel
   - [ ] Need to add UI for Youtube Channel
   - [ ] Run `poetry run App` from UI